Best Japanese Series on Netflix from funny series to thrillers, LGTB friendly and more!

 JU-ON (呪怨) is one of the most popular Japanese horror movie sagas among fans of the genre.
 The saga revolves around an abandoned house where a horrible murder took place, and since then everyone who comes into contact with the house is cursed and ends up dying.

-This year Netflix Japan has made an original series based on this saga of films and despite the Netflix series is a bit far from the original films has had a good acceptance, quickly becoming one of the most watched series in recent months.
+This year Netflix Japan has made an original series based on this saga of films and despite the Netflix series being a bit far from the original films has had a good acceptance, quickly becoming one of the most watched series in recent months.
 The creators say that the series is based on the true original events that inspired the films, and that is why it is different.
 The series shows us different stories with different protagonists sometimes at different times (the story is not linear) that have the haunted house as a common link and how that changes their lives.

 Extra: Kino nani tabeta?

-I put this series as an extra since at the moment it doesn’t have English subtitles available (or in any other language as far as I know) but it’s a series that I really liked and I recommend it to all those who can understand Japanese or are studying Japanese.
+I put this series as an extra since at the moment it doesn’t have English subtitles available (or in any other language as far as I know) but it’s a series that I liked and I recommend it to all those who can understand Japanese or are studying Japanese.
 Kino nani tabeta? (きのう何食べた?) it’s based on the manga by Fumi Yoshinaga and the name would be translated into English as “What did you eat yesterday?” and although food is an important part of the series, it’s not the main focus.

 Kakei is good at cooking, and each chapter dedicates a part to seeing how Kakei cooks (sometimes in the company of his mother).
-But it’s not just about seeing Kakei cooked, but they explain the recipe step by step so that people can also make it at home.
-Thus, between recipe and recipe the serie talks about being LGTB in Japan and about life as a couple.
+But it’s not just about seeing Kakei cooking, they explain the recipe step by step so that people can also make it at home.
+Thus, between recipe and recipe the series talks about being LGTB in Japan and about life as a couple.
 The series has moments of humor, but also scenes that will make you shed a tear, when the characters talk about their feelings and experiences.

 And finish!
 This is my list of recommendations for Japanese series on Netflix.
 Have you seen any?
 Which of the list is the one that most catches your attention?
 If you have any recommendations, please don’t hesitate to write us in the comments! 🙂